Melina Mercouri, was a much-loved Greek actress, singer, and politician. Born on 31 October 1920 in Athens.

 In the legislative elections of 1989, Melina Mercouri was elected as a national parliamentarian and remained a member of PASOK’s Executive Bureau.
 In 1990 she was a candidate for the city of Athens at the municipal elections.
 In 1992 she played the part of Clytemnestra in the opera “Pylades” by Kouroupos and Chimonas, directed by Dionysis Fotopoulos, at the Athens Hall of Music.
 Following PASOK’s victory in the 1993 elections, Melina Mercouri was back at the Ministry of Culture.
 During her short, second term of office, Melina Mercouri had the program:

-– The creation of a cultural park in the Aegean to safeguard and enhance the civilization and environment of the Aegean islands.
+– The creation of a cultural park in the Aegean to safeguard and enhance the civilisation and environment of the Aegean islands.

 – To link culture with education at all educational levels, by creating a new system of post-training of teachers so that in all subjects there be included cultural references.
 And above all the children find pleasure in learning.
 She advanced the slogan of Education through Enjoyment.